 You can create Surveys for specific users/users groups, and they will only have access to create or update what you decide.
-Hidden fields gives you the possibility to make sure you can easily find anything coming from the Surveys.
+Hidden fields give you the possibility to make sure you can easily find anything coming from the Surveys.

-Automatically create a Survey
+Automatically Creating a Survey

 After the correct user(s) have access, you share the URL found at the URL bar when you open the Survey you want to share.